gugugagagua/Video-player/README-en.md

 # Video Set Player (Android)
 #This software was developed with AI assistance

-An Android app ported from the features of the desktop version of *Video Player* (PyQt6).

 ## Tech Stack

 - Kotlin + Jetpack Compose (Material 3)